SriomDash/Resume-Enhancer/README.md

 1. Upload your current resume in PDF or DOCX format.
 2. Paste the job description you're targeting.
 3. Receive tailored suggestions to optimize your resume content.
-4. Download the enhanced resume for your applications.

 ## 👥 Team Members